 Who Needs a Student’s Pass?

-If you’re an Indian student enrolled in a full-time course at a university, polytechnic, or private institution in Singapore, you’ll need a Student’s Pass.
+If you’re an Indian student enrolled in full-time courses at ICA-approved institutions, including universities, polytechnics, and approved private education institutions, you’ll need a Student’s Pass.
 This includes:

 Short-term courses (under 30 days) may not require a visa if they don’t form part of a longer academic program.
 However, it’s always best to check directly with your institution.